greg-raven/Uncommon-Sense/_posts/2018-03-08-diversity-that-culture-you-risked-your-life-to-flee-from.md

 ---
-title: 'Diversity: That culture you risked your life to flee from'
+title: "Diversity: That culture you risked your life to flee from"
 layout: post
 categories:
 - diversity